liflab/beepbeep-3-book/markdown/advanced/README.md

 8,6,11,
 ```

 Then, the window processor `w` is reset to its initial state, and new events are pushed to it.
-Notice how, again, the first two calls to `push` after the reset has been made still don't print anything.
+Notice how, again, the first two calls to `push` after the reset has been made are not printing anything.
 Processor `w` has been put back into its initial state, meaning in this case that its window is cleared of all its events, and its associated `Cumulate` processor is also reset to a count of zero.
 This is why the next three calls to `push` print on the console:

 ```
 10,16,12,